| |

 data.
 This provides an initial estimate of the model's generalization

-- K-Fold Cross-Validation: To obtain a more
+ability.
+K-Fold Cross-Validation: To obtain a more

 robust estimate of performance, k-fold cross-validation is often used.
 The